A Unified Approach for Autonomous Volumetric Exploration of Large Scale Environments under Severe Odometry Drift

 \subsection{Computational Complexity}

 A bearable computational load is highly relevant for operation on-board a mobile platform Thus, the average CPU consumption of each system is shown in Fig.~\ref{fig:cpu_planner}.
+Data is collected on the simulation computer using an Intel i9 9900K.
 While GBPlanner is most efficient, Active3D shows constant consumption at an increased level.
 Similarly, GLocal runs on two threads in constant time with additional map pose graph optimization.
 The latter scales linearly with the number of submaps and is responsible for periodic bursts when the pose graph is being optimized.
 The map optimization could be distributed over longer periods of time to accommodate systems with less powerful hardware \cite{reijgwart2020voxgraph}.

 The computation cost to find global frontiers as exploration progresses is detailed in Fig.~\ref{fig:cpu_frontiers}.
 We compare the presented submap frontier approach (Ours) against a global frontier search through the current submap collection, as proposed in \cite{Ho2018Submaps} (Submap).
 A third option is to merge all submaps into a global map that can then be queried in $O(1)$ for global frontier search (Merged).
 Power analysis (Fig. \ref{fig:cpu_frontiers}, left) suggests that the methods scale $\propto mt^p$, with $t$ being exploration time.
 Fitting for $p$ shows that Ours and Merged scale $O(t)$, whereas Submap scales super-linear.
 Similarly, fitting for the multiplicative factors $m$ (Fig.~\ref{fig:cpu_frontiers}, right) indicates a speedup of $\times30$ of our method over Merged.